WanderingSpaceThinker/nonexistence/_posts/2021-01-21-Disclaimer.md

 Finally, everything you will read here is my humble opinion.
 I understand and repect that we can have radically different ones and I have no intention to offend anyone.
 Should it upset you for any reason whatsoever then I'm sorry, please don't send mean things.

-Hope the two of you will enjoy reading.
+Hope you will enjoy reading.